philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 Third note: Thanks to my supervisors Prof. Jacqueline Batley and Prof. Dave Edwards without whom I wouldn't know about 80% of the points below.

+Fourth note: I tried to thank everyone for their input including their academic title, please let me know if I got something wrong

 I'm happy to keep on working on this list and I accept PRs/issues.

 # The main thing

-* How to teach yourself anything (thanks Anete Pereira de Souza/@anetepsouza!)
+* How to teach yourself anything (thanks Prof. Anete Pereira de Souza/@anetepsouza!)

 # Career planning